Creating SigNoz Alerts with Terraform

-The configuration of alerts for a monitoring target is the very definition of what the team perceives as a “problem” and should be managed as properly as the application code.
-By defining SigNoz alerts as Terraform code, it is possible to manage changes to the alert settings.
+The configuration of alerts for a monitoring target defines what the team perceives as a “problem” and should be managed as carefully as the application code.
+By defining SigNoz alerts as Terraform code, it becomes possible to manage changes to the alert settings.

 Overview

-SigNoz alert notifies you of the change in the state of your service.
-Although setting smart, effective alerts can be achieved using SigNoz UI, Terraform 'signoz' provider will help you manage SigNoz alerts as reviewable codes.
+SigNoz alerts notify you of changes in the state of your service.
+While you can set smart, effective alerts using SigNoz UI, the Terraform 'signoz' provider will assist you in managing SigNoz alerts as reviewable codes.

 Prerequisites